Long, wavy hair. Classic bobs.

 What are your hair style influences?

 Bridget Bardot, Sarah Jessica Parker, Natalie Wood, Gwen Stefani, and Lady Gaga.
-I love how these ladies’ looks are never stagnant.
-They’re hair icons because they’re not afraid to make big changes.
+I love how these ladies’ looks are classic but never stagnant.
+They’re not afraid to make changes but are also fully aware of what works best for them.

 What inspires you as a hairstylist?

 Color was my first love.
 When I began art classes in school, I loved how I could create any shade I wanted.
-The strong knowledge of color theory I acquired then has helped me be a better hairstylist.
+The strong knowledge of color theory I acquired through that training has helped me be a better hairstylist.

 Nature and travel inspire me as well.
 When I saw Thailand’s teal waters, with their interplay of blues and greens, I immediately thought “how amazing would that be as a hair color?”
 And I love France and Italy for their street styles and lived-in, tousled looks.
 Women there have a great sense of polished cool.